-Unacceptable/Ineffective Acceptable/Progressing Exceptional/Highly Effective Score/Level Standard: Standard 4: Content Knowledge.
+Unacceptable/Ineffective Acceptable/Progressing Exceptional/Highly Effective Score/Level Acceptable/interactive Acceptable/Progressing Exceptionar/mignity Effective Standard: Standard 4: Content Knowledge.
 The teacher understands the central concepts, tools of inquiry, and structures of the discipline(s) he or she teaches and creates learning experiences that make the discipline accessible and meaningful for learners to assure mastery of the content.
 Standard: Standard 6: Assessment.
 The teacher understands and uses multiple methods of assessment to engage learners in their own growth, to monitor learner progress, and to guide the teacher's and learner's decision making.
 Standard: Standard 7: Planning for Instruction.
 The teacher understands and uses multiple methods of assessment to engage learners in their own growth, to monitor learner progress, and to guide the teacher's and learner's decision making.
 Standard: Standard 8: Instructional Strategies.
 The teacher understands and uses a variety of instructional strategies to encourage learners to develop deep understanding of content areas and their connections, and to build skills to apply knowledge in meaningful ways.
-USA- The Danielson Group Framework for Teaching (2013) Domain: Domain 1: Planning and Preparation Component: 1a Demonstrating Knowledge of Students Component: 1d Demonstrating Knowledge of Resources Component: 1f Designing Student Assessments Domain 4: Professional Responsibilities Component: 1f Designing Student Assessments Domain 4: Professional Responsibilities Component: 1 Related Research TESS 1a, 1b,1c,1d,1e,4f 4b Maintaining Accurate Records Research not present; present but missing either web link/hard copies of articles, or did not address how the information could be used in the classroom.
+USA- The Danielson Group Framework for Teaching (2013) Domain: Domain 1: Planning and Preparation Component: 1a Demonstrating Knowledge of Students Component: 1b Demonstrating Knowledge of Resources Component: 1d Demonstrating Knowledge of Resources Component: 1f Designing Student Assessments Domain 4: Professional Responsibilities Component: 4 a Reflecting on Teaching Related Research TESS 1a, 1b,1c,1d,1e,4f Research not present; present but missing either web link/hard copies of articles, or did not address how the information could be used in the classroom.
 Research is present, web links or hard copies available; how the information could be used is addressed very briefly with less than two examples.
-Research is present, web links or hard copies available; how the information could be used is addressed very briefly with less than two examples.
-Research is present, web links or hard copies available; how the information could be used is addressed very briefly with less than two examples.
-INTASC 2, 5, 9 Standards USA- The Danielson Group Framework for Teaching (2013) Domain: Domain 1: Planning and Preparation Component: 1a Demonstrating Knowledge of Content and Pedagogy Component: 1b Demonstrating Knowledge of Students Component: 1c Setting Instructional Outcomes Component: 1d Demonstrating Knowledge of Resources Component: 1d Demonstrating Knowledge of Resources Component: 1d Demonstrating Knowledge of Resources Component: 1f Designing Student Assessments Impact on Child's Learning/ Professional Did not address or only addressed one of the following; impact on student learning, impact on professional development.Addressed both impact on student learning and professional development.Addressed both impact on student learning and professional development with an in-depth explanation of each.
+Research is present, web links or hard copies available; how the information could be used is addressed in a detailed manner with more than two examples.
+INTASC 2, 5, 9 Standards USA- The Danielson Group Framework for Teaching (2013) Domain: Domain 1: Planning and Preparation Component: 1a Demonstrating Knowledge of Content and Pedagogy Component: 1b Demonstrating Knowledge of Students Component: 1c Setting Instructional Outcomes Component: 1d Demonstrating Knowledge of Resources Component: 1e Designing Coherent Instruction Component: 1f Designing Student Assessments Impact on Child's Learning/ Professional Did not address or only addressed one of the following; impact on student learning, impact on professional development.
+Addressed both impact on student learning and professional development.
+Addressed both impact on student learning and professional development with an in-depth explanation of each.
 Development TESS 4a, 4e, 4f Standards USA- InTASC Model Core Teaching Standards (2014)